AbinayaPS/RK62_CtrlAltLite/data/nlu.md

 - Photos and phone number of mine is being misused in facebook
 - My video is gone viral among the social media.
 How to safeguard my profile now?
 - steps to protect my profile at the time of misuse.
+- I am tagged in an irrelevant Instagram post

 ## intent:reportrevenge
 - my intimate photos are leaked in social media by my boyfriend.